-Eliminating Peer-to-Peer traffic
+Eliminating Peer-to-Peer traffic Using Kerio Control Web Filter Filtering web content by word occurrence

 Peer-to-Peer (P2P) networks

 Peer-to-Peer (P2P) networks are worldwide distributed systems where each node can be used both as a client and a server.
 These networks are used for sharing of big volumes of data (this sharing is mostly illegal).
 DirectConnect and Kazaa are the most popular ones.